 When I got home, I brought Amazon.com up in my browser.
-Like the library, I was able to search books by authors, or genres.
-But, I was also able to search by topic, release date, price, format and even by customer review or editor picks.
+Like the library, I was able to search for books by authors, or genres.
+But, I was also able to search by topic, release date, price, format, and even by customer reviews or editor picks.

 An Emerging Community

 When was the last time you searched for something on the web?
-That single search of yours, was only one of 2 million searches received in that same minute.
-And the amount of data being published in that exact same minute are mind boggling: Facebook users alone will have posted 684,478 pieces of content.
+That single search of yours was only one of 2 million searches received in that same minute.
+And the amount of data being published in that exact same minute is mind-boggling: Facebook users alone will have posted 684,478 pieces of content.